PGAProfessional.com logo

 flex point

-Example: All else being equal, a lower flex point/kick point will produce a higher trajectory and vice versa.
+Example: All else being equal, a lower flex point/bend point/kick point will produce a higher trajectory and vice versa.

 flier